Umami Pot

 Goya Champuru (Okinawan Bitter Melon Stir-Fry)

-If you want to enjoy bitter melon in a delicious way without its strong bitterness, try making Goya Champuru.
-In Japan, it is known as a popular dish that even children can enjoy, and it helps people get through the hot summer months.
+If you want to enjoy bitter melon in a delicious way with less bitterness, try making Goya Champuru.
+It is a popular Japanese dish that even children can enjoy, and it helps people get through the hot summer months.

 ↓ Step-by-Step Recipe